cds-snc/cpp-disability-documentation/README.md

 # CPP Disability documentation

-Documenting CDS and ESDC's work to improve how people receive the CPP Disability benefit.
+Documenting CDS and ESDC's work to help Canadians access the CPP Disability benefit.

 ## Editing the documentation